A how-to on making clumpy, crunchy gluten-free granola that can be adapted to suit your tastes.

 Breakfast for me is about food that requires little energy to prepare and not much effort to eat.
 I tend to stick to the basics because quite honestly my brain just doesn’t function too well when I first get out of bed.

 Lately, I’ve been eating granola because it’s so effortless and lends itself nicely to countless variations.
-A large batch of granola comes together rather quickly and lasts for weeks, just perfect for those first foggy brain moments of the day.
+A large batch of homemade gluten-free granola comes together rather quickly and lasts for weeks, just perfect for those first foggy brain moments of the day.

 The problem was that although these types of recipes created a nicely browned, crunchy granola, they did not possess the lightness or clumpiness that I find so appealing in really good granola.
 I wanted to find out how to achieve homemade granola perfection, so I set out on a fact finding mission.
 My goal was to determine how to make a light, crispy, clumpy granola, here’s what I discovered: